asgeirv/weatherstation/README.md

 # Weather Station
-Gets weather data from www.yr.no and displays it on a Waveshare 4.3 inch E-ink screen.
+Gets weather data from www.yr.no and displays it on a Waveshare 7.5 inch E-ink screen (https://www.waveshare.com/wiki/7.5inch_e-Paper_HAT).

 ### Notes
 Make a copy of `weather-base-config.conf` and rename the copy to `weather.conf`.
 Edit this file to configure.